hasgeek/events/_fifthelephant_events/2017-aug-ds-bootcamp.md

     #### Day 5: Full Stack Data Science *(Sunday, 17th Sept)*

+    One of the common use case in building a data-driven app is to create an API and provide seamless integration with other business applications like a dashboard.
+This goal of this day is on building a basic understanding of server-side programming and front-end application, and allowing you to start creating a data-product from your ML models.

     - Overview of the case
     - Build Simple ML model (linear/logistic regression)
     - Creating RESTful API